Aki-chan-12/Computational-Practices-Sound-and-Image-Processing/README.md

 Project 1: Generative Vector Abstraction

-To view the video clip, please press
+To view a video clip, please go to Vector_abstraction.mov page.
+On the left side there is note: video clip of the project.
+When you open it, there will be options to press:
+1. download raw file
+2. 2. view raw file

 Brief outline of what it does:
 The code combines image-based patterns, artistic shapes, and interactive bouncing balls to create an engaging and visually captivating display.
 It offers a blend of artistic expression and dynamic motion, making it an intriguing visual experience.